 Wahed provides all clients with continuous access via the Website to reporting information updated daily about Account status, securities positions and balances.
 Clients may also receive periodic e-mail communications describing portfolio performance, account information, and product features.

-Wahed’s internet-based financial adviser service assumes that a portfolio created using MPT-based techniques will not stay optimized over time, and must be periodically rebalanced back to its original targets to maintain the intended risk level and asset allocations.
+Wahed’s internet-based financial advisor service assumes that a portfolio created using MPT-based techniques will not stay optimized over time, and must be periodically rebalanced back to its original targets to maintain the intended risk level and asset allocations.
 Wahed reviews each client’s Account when it is opened, and continuously monitors and periodically rebalances each client’s portfolio to seek to maintain a client’s targeted risk tolerance and optimal return for the client’s risk level.
 Wahed also conducts reviews when material changes may have occurred to a client’s portfolio or investment objectives.
 We consider the volatility and timing associated with each of our chosen asset classes when deciding when and how to rebalance.

 On a quarterly basis, Wahed contacts each client to remind her to review and update the profile information they previously provided.
 Wahed also requests that clients reconfirm the same information on an annual basis.
 These notifications and confirmations include a link to the client’s current information and contact information for Wahed support team.
-Wahed team members whose tasks include supervising, arranging and responding to these notifications, confirmations and reviews are the Chief Compliance Officer and its Investment Adviser Representative.
+Wahed team members whose tasks include supervising, arranging and responding to these notifications, confirmations and reviews are the Chief Compliance Officer and its investment advisor Representative.

 Wahed conducts separate reviews related to the ETFs and securities used for client portfolios.
 These reviews are approved by Wahed’s Investment Committee, which has the authority, if necessary, to take action up to and including the removal, addition or replacement of a security, from the portfolios advised by Wahed.